jaco9419/Python/README.md

 They need <code>def</code> to define the function, assign some parameters if necessary inside <code>()</code> and end that part of the function, called header, with a <code>:</code>.
 The rest will be the body and it need indentation to be part of the function body.
 If it does not have a <code>return</code> statement and it is assigned to a variable, it will return <code>none</code>.

-converts fahrenheit to celsius
+Converts fahrenheit to celsius
 <pre>
 <code>def fahrenheit2celsius(fahrenheit):
     celsius = (5.0 / 9) * (fahrenheit - 32)
     return celsius</code>
 </pre>

-test!!!
+Test:
 <pre>
 <code>c1 = fahrenheit2celsius(32)
 c2 = fahrenheit2celsius(212)
 print c1, c2</code>
 </pre>

-converts fahrenheit to kelvin
+Converts fahrenheit to kelvin
 <pre>
 <code>def fahrenheit2kelvin(fahrenheit):
     celsius = fahrenheit2celsius(fahrenheit)